21 Smart Ways to Get Paid to Exercise

 If you complete a game successfully, most will net you 1.5 – 2.0 times your original bet.
 But that all depends on how much it costs to join a game, how many people participate, and how many people actually ‘win,’ or complete the game successfully.

 6. Fitforbucks: Small Prizes for Lots of Steps

 Fitforbucks doesn’t pay cash, per se, but the amount of steps you need to take to earn prizes is very low compared to some of the other fitness apps out there.

-For example, you can currently get a free coffee from Rainbow Acres for 20,000 steps, a half hour massage for 30,000 steps when you purchase a one-hour massage from Willow Spa, and a free introductory personal session from Arthur Murray for 50,000 steps.
+For example, you can currently get a free coffee from Rainbow Acres for 20,000 steps, a half hour massage for 30,000 steps when you purchase a one-hour massage from Willow Spa, and a free introductory dance session from Arthur Murray for 50,000 steps.

 15 Side Gigs Good for Health and Wealth